SpektraSystems/Red-Hat-Modernize-Apps/04-mono-to-micro-part-2.md

 ```

-After creating the fallback factory all we have todo is to tell Feign to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeignClient` annotation.
-Open the file to replace
-it for you at the `@FeignClient(name="inventory")` line:
+After creating the fallback factory all we have to do is to tell Feign to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeignClient` annotation.
+Open the file to replace it for you at the `@FeignClient(name="inventory")` line:

 ```java
 @FeignClient(name="inventory",fallbackFactory = InventoryClient.InventoryClientFallbackFactory.class)